gogradle/gogradle/README.md

 If you puzzled over these issues, or you were a Java developer and familiar with Gradle, Gogradle is your choice!

+Gogradle's objective is not replacing other tools, it only provides an option for developers.

 ## Feature

 - No need to preinstall anything but `JDK 8+` (including golang itself)